redeclipse/redeclipse.github.io/docs/Core-Principles.md

 * TOC
 {:toc}

 The core principles for how RE2 gameplay is designed.
 This does not cover the specific gameplay choices of the game, but instead is focused on the parameters the game has been attempted to be balanced upon.
-Red Eclipse 2's gameplay is not a unique solution to these parameters, but explaining
+Red Eclipse 2's gameplay is not a unique solution to these parameters, but explaining what kinds of thoughts led to these decisions.

-0. This is a free game.
+* This is a free game.
 All the engine code, the UI design and implementation, the maps, the assets, and the gameplay is made by volunteers.
     - Wanton complaining about how you dislike the game is akin to walking into a soup kitchen and yelling at the volunteer cook.
-        * "I think the broth is a little salty" is not a problem, but "WTF the last cook was doing a way better job and you've ruined it" is an unacceptable way to confront the people who work on the game.
+    - "I think the broth is a little salty" is not a problem, but "WTF the last cook was doing a way better job and you've ruined it" is an unacceptable way to confront the people who work on the game.

 ### Gameplay Principles

 1. Objects exist only if they have a gameplay reason to exist.
     - Redundant mechanics and arbitrarily applied assets are clutter and distracting.
     - This means weapons are all unique in how they affect how the game is played, not just their appearence.
     - Adding content to the game is not always a good thing.
 Collections of random stuff are easy to find and is not impressive by itself.